CPRO-Session1/FinalProject/README.md

 ### Description
 You will design, propose, and implement a project of your own choosing.
 Your project must implement or include each of the following concepts:
-Variables/data types
+  - Variables/data types
-Input/output
+  - Input/output
-Conditional statements
+  - Conditional statements
-Loops
+  - Loops
-Functions
+  - Functions
-Arrays/strings (either directly or as a pointer) Advanced data types (structures and enumerated lists) Your program must be well-commented and provide the user with information on how to use your program.
+  - Arrays/strings (either directly or as a pointer)
+  - Advanced data types (structures and enumerated lists) <br>

+Your program must be well-commented and provide the user with information on how to use your program.
 Interaction with the program should be specified within the program as well as within a readme.txt document.
 Rules for games should also be included in the readme.txt document.
 Additionally, your code must be written efficiently and handle invalid user input appropriately.
 This means that if you have the user enter a number, and the user enters a string or a character, your program should not crash, go into an infinite loop, or produce anything outside of the expected functionality.